About

 Our headquarters is based in the jungle, 100 km and around 2 hours away from Iquitos in northern Peru.
 It is a quiet, off-grid settlement with permanent residents, including children, and private huts for guests coming to our retreats.
 The place is rustic, designed with intention of maximum immersion in nature, compromised with need for providing safety for humans.

-We are based at around 25 ha of our private forest that we commited to keep as such forever.
+We are based at around 30 ha of our private forest that we commited to keep as such forever.
+Beyond, thousands more hectares of pristine jungle stretch until the horizon.
 We realize our dream, living and working in the Amazon forest, near plants, close to nature, close to the local healers’ community.

 All buildings are fully screened from mosquitoes and other insects.
 Mosquitoes are not a big nuisance here and malaria risk very low ( no cases ever reported among our guests ), so we do not recommend malaria medication.